tauri-apps/tauri-docs/src/content/docs/blog/tauri-2-0-0-beta.md

 ## New Features

-v2 includes the most requested features by the Tauri community:
+v2 includes many of the most requested features by the Tauri community:

 ### Revamped IPC